petermmuiruri/create-apachevh/README.md

 ### Installation

-Clone and add to your local bin folder of your working directory.
+You can add to your local bin folder.
 Add execution rights.
 Then you are goo to go.

 - `chmod u+x create-apachevh`